RADar-AZDelta/.github/profile/README.md

 - **Status:** starting up

+### 8. Development of an IBD patient population dashboard to monitor and improve care through machine learning

+- **Objective:** Development of a ML model to predict disease progression and treatment outcome for patients with Crohn’s disease or ulcerative colitis.
+The goal is to improve care in combination with a monitoring tool in the form of a patient population dashboard.

+- **Methodology:** Extracting relevant information from the UR-Care database and from the Electronic Health Record (EHR) system of AZ Delta to visualize patient and patient population characteristics in a dashboard.
+The project also explores the potential of combining the dashboard with a clinical decision support system by training explainable ML models to predict disease outcomes.

+- **Impact:** Analysis of the ML models in combination with the dashboard might support physicians in finding the best suited treatment options for specific patients.

+- **RADar project research lead:** Ir.
+Hanne Vanluchene

+- **Principle investigator:** Dr. Filip Baert

+- **Timeline:** 2024-2025

+- **Funding:** Takeda Belgium NV

+- **Status:** Research ongoing

 ### RADAR-AZ Delta public Github repositories

 RADar wants to share its expertise and knowledge to other hospital and healthcare partner in an open source/open science philosophy.
 RADar invites researchers and other developers to further explore its available source code and provide feedback.